gwyche/Shopify/README.md

 # SPOTIFY.COM DUPLICATE ASSIGNMENT
-### This live webpage is best designed to be viewed on a desktop
+#### This live webpage is best designed to be viewed on a desktop

-#### It was written using HTML, CSS, and Bootstrap
+This webpage was written with HTML, CSS, and Bootstrap.
-#### Images were print screened from the original Shopify website, and logo PNG's were obtained from external websites
+Images were print screened from the original Shopify website, and logo PNG's were obtained from external websites.

 View the live version here [here](https://gwyche.github.io/Shopify/)